Samsung Galaxy Note 20: Accessories

 Earbuds are included in some countries such as the UK, but are not bundled in others such as the US.

 Software

-The devices was shipped with Android 10 and One UI 2.5.
+The devices were shipped with Android 10 and One UI 2.5.
+They receive 3 years of Android OS upgrades and 4 years of security updates.
 A beta test for Android 11 was released later on in the year.
-Android 11 with One UI 3.0 has been sent OTA (over-the-air) to the majority of Note 20 and Note 20 Ultra devices as of January 2021.
-Both the Note 20 and Note 20 Ultra are expected to get the Android 12 update with One UI 4.0.
-Beta versions were released also for the two phones.
+Android 11 with One UI 3.0 was sent OTA (over-the-air) to the majority of Note 20 and Note 20 Ultra devices by January 2021.
+Both the Note 20 and Note 20 Ultra received the Android 12 update with One UI 4.0 by January 2022.
+As of May 2024, the Note 20 and Note 20 Ultra received their last major upgrade, One UI 5.1, based on Android 13; Android 14 with One UI 6 and later versions of Android and One UI can be installed via custom mods.
+Samsung would later gradually extend support for the Galaxy S20 and Note 20 for a 5th year in 2024, moving from monthly to quarterly.

-Software support

-On August 18, 2020, the Note 20 series along with a selection of other Samsung Galaxy devices, were announced to receive three generations of Android software update support.

 Xbox Game Pass

 Samsung has partnered with Xbox to offer Xbox games on the Note 20.
 In certain markets, the Galaxy Note 20 has been offered with three months of free Xbox game pass along with an Xbox game pad; Xbox games will be playable from the phone to the TV.
 More than 90 Xbox games are playable on the Note 20.